 An Acadia Bachelor of Theology degree, in addition to a Crandall degree, prepares graduates for many different career paths as well as a variety of advanced study opportunities.
 Graduates will also be well equipped for leadership in church and community ministries.
-While not designed to prepare students for ordained ministry, this double-degree learning experience is an excellent foundation for those who wish to do further study towards a Master of Divinity degree.
+While not designed to prepare students for ordained ministry, this double-degree learning experience is an excellent foundation for those who wish to do further study, potentially providing up to 30 credit hours of advanced standing towards an ADC Master of Divinity degree.

 |Course Number||Course Name||Credit Hours|

 |Arts and Science Electives||Arts and Science electives (recognized as a block of completed courses, not transferred individually).
 These courses are completed at Crandall University.||30|